SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ### Auth helpers

-To leverage the managed shopper authentication feature, you want to use the auth helper hooks for shopper login.
+To leverage the managed shopper authentication feature, use the auth helper hooks for shopper login.

 Example: